Saikumartheppa/AppointEase/README.md

-<h1 align = "center"> Doctor Patient Api </h1>
+<h1 align = "center"> AppointEase </h1>

-* This is a backend application for a Doctor-Patient management system.
-It provides APIs to add doctors, add patients with their symptoms, and suggest doctors based on patient's symptoms and location.
+ AppointEase aims to streamline the appointment scheduling process, enhance doctor-patient communication, and improve overall healthcare accessibility.
+With its user-friendly interface and robust features, the platform promises to become a valuable tool for doctors and patients alike.

 ## Framework used